isomorphic-software/smartclient-docs/reference_2.md

 Every node in the tree is represented by a TreeNode object which is an object literal with a set of properties that configure the node.

 When a Tree is supplied as [TreeGrid.data](classes/TreeGrid.md#attr-treegriddata) to [TreeGrid](classes/TreeGrid.md#class-treegrid), you can also set properties from [ListGridRecord](reference_2.md#object-listgridrecord) on the TreeNode (e.g. setting [ListGridRecord.enabled](classes/ListGridRecord.md#attr-listgridrecordenabled):`false` on the node).

 ---
-## Object: UISummarySettings

-### Description
-Settings that control how a widget UI Summary is built.

----
 ## Object: UserAIRequest